The Strategic Value of Using Student-Related Data to Achieve Student Success

 Predictive analytics in higher education has been around since at least the end of the 20th century.
 I was using it in a very generic way in the late 1980s and by the mid-2000s, I was using it in earnest to identify the characteristics of students who were failing or struggling badly with their studies.
 The data and the analyses were extremely powerful because it highlighted which groups of students were most likely to succeed and, conversely, which were more likely to drop out or fail to progress or graduate.

 This information was used to produce recommendations on general and program-specific recruitment policies.
 Critically, it included key recommendations on the development of specific interventions to help clearly identified groups of students (i.e. those most likely to struggle) to achieve better outcomes.
-This was the predictive analysis of its day; extremely valuable for influencing the ways in which future cohorts of students would be supported through their studies.
+This was the education data analytics of its day; extremely valuable for influencing the ways in which future cohorts of students would be supported through their studies.
 The strategic value of this information to the institution was obvious.

 However, one huge downside was that, although it focused efforts to support future cohorts of students, it did absolutely nothing for those students who had been in difficulty and those who had failed and/or dropped out during the academic year under review.
 In simple terms, the report lacked the critical time imperative to be of benefit to current students.
 There were two main reasons for this:

-The application of SEAtS machine learning technology delivers another major leap forward in the application of these analytics.
+The application of SEAtS education data analytics delivers another major leap forward in the application of these analytics.
 Using historic student outcomes and achievements, as well as current achievement outcomes and statistical data on real-time engagement, machine learning can reveal patterns of activity that contribute to success and, conversely, to failure or withdrawal.
 Lessons learned can then be applied to deliver routine analytics on individual students based on their record and activity profiles in real-time.
 This underpins the crucial early interventions that ensure the appropriate help, advice, and guidance is provided to students when they need it.

 SEAtS Student Success Solutions deliver real added value to institutions through cloud-based solutions that minimise the impact on existing IT infrastructures.
 SEAtS can access multiple data sources seamlessly, overcoming organisational and data silo problems.
 Most importantly, SEAtS real-time processing delivers the critical real-time interventions customised to meet specific, institutional and student requirements for success.

-In short, SEAtS will help you achieve a real student success win-win for everyone.
+In short, SEAtS education data analytics will help you achieve a real student success win-win for everyone.